tw93/Maple/README_EN.md

 3. Click on the extension icon and pin `Maple Bookmarks` to the toolbar.
 4. Try using `Command + E`(Mac)、`Ctrl+B`(Windows) to quickly access your bookmarks.
 5. If you have many bookmarks, you can directly enter keywords to search, supporting Chinese, English, domain names, etc.
+6. Each search will retain the top three most relevant results at the forefront (the last search will be preserved upon reopening).
+By utilizing the ← and → keys on the keyboard, one can swiftly toggle between the most fitting results, and the highlighted bookmark can be swiftly accessed by pressing the Enter key.

 ## Support